marcoroth/lightpanda-ruby/README.md

 # Lightpanda

-Ruby client for [Lightpanda](https://lightpanda.io) headless browser via CDP (Chrome DevTools Protocol).
+Ruby client for the [Lightpanda](https://lightpanda.io) headless browser via CDP (Chrome DevTools Protocol).

 Lightpanda is a fast, lightweight headless browser built for web automation, AI agents, and scraping.
 This gem provides a high-level Ruby API to control Lightpanda, similar to [Ferrum](https://github.com/rubycdp/ferrum) for Chrome.